Skip to main content

 Does this work with Consul running in Kubernetes?

 Yes.
-Set targets to the Consul service DNS (e.g., consul-server.consul.svc.cluster.local:8500).
-Ensure the Consul Helm chart has global.metrics.enabled: true and prometheus_retention_time set in the server config.
+Set targets to the Consul service DNS (e.g., consul-server.consul.svc.cluster.local:8500) and make sure prometheus_retention_time is set in the server config.
 The Collector can run as a sidecar or DaemonSet.

 How do I monitor a multi-node Consul cluster?

 Each Consul agent exposes its own metrics endpoint.
-Add all server endpoints to the scrape config:
+Add every server to the scrape config:

 receivers: